sameersbn/docker-gitlab/README.md

 wget https://raw.githubusercontent.com/sameersbn/docker-gitlab/master/docker-compose.yml.dist -O docker-compose.yml
 ```

 Generate a random string and assign to `GITLAB_SECRETS_DB_KEY_BASE` environment variable.
-Once set you should not change this value and ensure you keep a backup of this value.
+Once set you should not change this value and ensure you backup this value.

 > **Tip**: You can generate a random string using `pwgen -Bsv1 64` and assign it as the value of `GITLAB_SECRETS_DB_KEY_BASE`.

+Start GitLab using:

 ```bash
 docker-compose up
 ```

-Alternately, you can manually launch the `gitlab` container and the supporting `postgresql` and `redis` containers by following this three step guide.
+Alternatively, you can manually launch the `gitlab` container and the supporting `postgresql` and `redis` containers by following this three step guide.

 Step 1.
 Launch a postgresql container